I've been researching, thinking about, and preparing to write a Gold Master test recently. Here's an overview of the technique:

 The potential downsides are that it would be a slow-ish test compared to the other unit tests, and it would register regular false positives.
 In some cases, the transparency gained could certainly justify these tradeoffs.

-Edit: This turned into a post on the Hashrocket blog, available here.← Previous Post Next Post →
+Edit: This turned into a post on the Hashrocket blog, available here.← Hamming Distance in Elixir :: My Reading List for the Winter →